What is a neural network?

 Neural networks are responsible for many AI applications we use every day;

-Neural networks represent a monumental step in AI’s ability to handle complex, real-world tasks.
+Neural networks are key to AI’s ability to handle complex, real-world tasks.
 By layering artificial neuron and adjusting weights, these networks can learn intricate patterns in data, powering everything from self-driving cars to virtual assistants.
 The next time you see a face-recognition feature or talk to a virtual assistant, you’re witnessing the results of a neural network in action.
 With each image, phrase, or data point they process, these networks become smarter, helping AI push closer to human-like levels of perception and understanding.

 Despite their power, neural networks have some limitations.
 They need vast amounts of data to learn accurately.
 If you have a small dataset, they may struggle.
 Training requires a lot of computational power, which can be costly in energy and time-consuming.
 They also operate as “black boxes,” meaning it’s hard to understand exactly how they’re making decisions.
 This lack of transparency can be a problem in applications where explainability is crucial.